 We know that the majority of prospects start their apartment search journey on an ILS (Internet Listing Service) such as Apartments.com or Zillow or on other apartment marketing websites.
 It can be really hard to make your ILS listing all that much different from the other ones on there.
-You can have high quality photos and a really informative description, but that’s kind of it.
-Apartment rental website design tends to be boring and they all kind of look the same after looking at more than a few.
+You can have high-quality photos and a really informative description, but that’s kind of it.
+The design of multifamily websites tends to be boring and most of these sites look very similar

 “Consumers have an obsession these days with floor plans,” Paulino says from his experience with his own property management group’s websites.
-He saw that apartment rental website design with the best floor plan experience capture the prospects attention and they stay longer than the property management websites that didn’t.
-It doesn’t mean that you have to get a 3D floor plan of each unit, but showing how many available units per floor, having high quality images and detailed information about each floor plan is crucial.
-Marketing ideas for apartments tend to include more outward reaching tips and don’t always touch on how important multifamily website design is when it comes to multifamily digital marketing.
+He saw that apartment rental website design with the best floor plan experience captured the attention of prospects and they stay longer than the property management websites that didn’t.
+It doesn’t mean that you have to get a 3D floor plan of each unit, but showing how many available units per floor, having high-quality images and detailed information about each floor plan is crucial.
+Marketing ideas for apartments tend to include more outward reaching tips and don’t always touch on how important multifamily website design is when it comes to the digital marketing of your apartment community.

 When you’ve got prospects on your property management websites, it’s important to keep them on there as long as possible and to be effectively gathering data on what floor plan they are looking at, pricing, move-in timeline, etc which can be done through your multifamily website design.
 When it comes to the property management software you decide to invest in for your tech stack to help keep the prospect on your website longer and gather data, Paulino says, “Bottom line, there’s two main driving points that are extremely important; what does the prospect need, what is important to them, and what is your business actually trying to address this in the prospects journey.”

 An AI platform is a great solution to keep online visitors engaged, collect better data, and create a more interactive website.
-Check out how it can work for your portfolio.
+Check out how PERQ can work for your portfolio.